chuck-alt-delete/blog-source/content/posts/portfolio.md

 # Portfolio

-Most of my work these last few years has lived in private repositories, so I've created this site to do more "learning out loud"
+Most of my work these last few years has lived in private repositories, so I've created this site to do more "learning out loud."
+I will keep this page updated with exemplars of my work.

 ## Free Courses